 Make Short-Term Sacrifices

 If you love your home, you may decide that you are willing to make sacrifices to stay in it and not sell.
 These sacrifices may mean that you take on an extra job, pick up some freelance work, change jobs or careers, even rent out an extra room via a rental service like Airbnb.

 These short-term sacrifices may allow you to pay down your other debt and build your emergency fund so that your house payment is more manageable.

-It can be difficult to decide to sell a home that you worked hard to downsize or move to a more affordable neighborhood.
+It can be difficult to decide to sell a home that you worked hard for, and to downsize or move to a more affordable neighborhood.
 However, doing this can make it easier to do the things that are most important to you.
 It can also help you build a better financial future.